 2. The promotion of the welfare and relief of the needs of addicts and thereby working towards the social inclusion of such individuals.

 The Trust has since 2003 leased the former Bridgeton Bus Garage at 76-136 Fordneuk Street, Glasgow from Glasgow City Council.
+We purchased the Garage in 2020 giving the GVVT a secure home and future.
 This was built for Glasgow Corporation Transport opening as a bus garage in 1965.
 It was closed by Greater Glasgow PTE in 1976 and was later used as a local authority internal transport depot.

 The garage was built as a bus garage and it is once again a bus garage.
 Whilst 1960s architecture is usually functional rather than decorative, the building deserves to be retained as a fine example of the building style of that period.